paulbradshaw/scraping-for-everyone/ofsted_reports.md

 And a typical report URL looks like this: https://reports.ofsted.gov.uk/provider/files/2631211/urn/103980.pdf

-Some reports are included in this repository to demonstrate PDF scraping techniques.
+Some reports are included in this repository to demonstrate PDF scraping techniques for educational purposes.